When you’re looking for a doctor, it’s key that you find one that’s a great fit for you. It can take some time and effort, but it’s worth it.

 You want to choose a doctor who listens to your questions and concerns and explains things in ways that you can understand.

-Once you have narrowed down your choices to a few doctors, check their websites or call their offices to get the answers to these questions:
+Once you’ve narrowed down your choices to a few doctors, check their websites or call their offices to get the answers to these questions:

 - Are they taking on new patients?